sdshayward/AdversarialSDN-Hydra/README.md

 # Hydra and Neptune

-This repository contains the code for the Hydra Adversarial Testing Tool as well as Neptune, a machine learning based network intrusion detection system for Software-Defined Networks.
+This repository contains the code for the Hydra Adversarial Testing Tool as well as Neptune, a machine learning based network intrusion detection system (NIDS) for Software-Defined Networks (SDN).

 For more details of this work, please see our IEEE NFV-SDN 2019 article: